handsontable/handsontable/docs/content/guides/getting-started/binding-to-data.md

 JavaScript to handle the objects.
 Any data entered into the grid will alter the original data source.

 ::: tip
-**Note:** Handsontable initializes the source data for the table using a reference, but you shouldn't rely on it.
+Handsontable initializes the source data for the table using a reference, but you shouldn't rely on it.
 For example, you shouldn't change values in the source data using the reference to the input dataset.
 Some mechanisms for handling data aren't prepared for external changes that are made in this way.
 :::